ankilosaurus/kube_remediator/README.md

 # OldPodDeleter: pod is deleted when it gets 24h old ? (best change the 24h in the code to 1min)
 kubectl apply -f examples/old_pod.yml
 ```

+Note: failed expectation in one test can lead to other tests failing.
+Only run one test when debugging.